-It’s no secret how much we love them at Venngage — they inspired our company name after all!
+And it’s no secret how much we love them at Venngage — they only inspired our company name after all!

-It’s high time we showed you just how awesome Venn diagrams can be, and how you can easily create one of your very own to help you with whatever conceptual or communication challenge you may be facing today, using Venngage’s Venn Diagram Maker.
+So it’s only natural I show you just how awesome Venn diagrams are, and how you can easily create one to help you with any communication challenge with Venngage’s Venn Diagram Maker.

 - What is a Venn diagram?